-- (1) The chief executive officer may appoint as a monitor of a young person who has an aboriginal background, a person who is appointed from a panel of persons nominated under subsection (2). - (2) Whenever an appointment has to be made under subsection (1), the chief executive officer is to invite the council of an Aboriginal community to nominate a panel of persons suitable for appointment and submit the nominations to the chief executive officer. - (3) The appointment of a person as a monitor may be made on a paid or honorary basis. - (4) The chief executive officer may at any time cancel the appointment of a monitor.
+- The chief executive officer may appoint as a monitor of a young (1) person who has an aboriginal background, a person who is appointed from a panel of persons nominated under subsection (2). - (2) Whenever an appointment has to be made under subsection (1), the chief executive officer is to invite the council of an Aboriginal community to nominate a panel of persons suitable for appointment and submit the nominations to the chief executive officer. - (3) The appointment of a person as a monitor may be made on a paid or honorary basis.